AdobeDocs/experience-manager-learn.en/help/forms/querying-submitted-data/part4.md

  }
 ```

 When GetResult button is clicked a Get call is made to **"/bin/querydata"**.
 We pass the query built by QueryBuilder UI to the servlet through the query parameter.
 The servlet then massages this query into SQL query that can be used to query the database.
-For example, if you are searching to retrieve all products named 'Mouse' the Query Builder query string will be $.productname = 'Mouse'.
+For example, if you are searching to retrieve all products named 'Mouse' the Query Builder query string is `$.productname = 'Mouse'`.
 This query will then be converted into the following

 SELECT &#42; from  aemformswithjson .  formsubmissions  where JSON_EXTRACT(  formsubmissions .formdata,"$.productName ")= 'Mouse'